NareshBabuDy/e_commerceJava/README.md

 # e_commerceJava

 Challenges Faced:

-In the Initial period I Struggled to load the product from the csv file.
+* In the Initial period I Struggled to load the product from the csv file.
-Then I tried to increase the count in the cart of the specific product.
+* Then I faced an issue in increasing the count in the cart of the specific product.

 1. Login - Existing User and Admin
 2. Register - New User